PINTO0309/onnx2tf/README.md

   -racos, --replace_acos_to_pseudo_acos
     Replace Acos with a pseudo Acos.

+  -rlr, --replace_leakyrelu_to_pseudo_leakyrelu
+    Replace LeakyReLU with a pseudo LeakyReLU.

   -n, --non_verbose
     Do not show all information logs.
 Only error logs are displayed.
 ```